List of pizza varieties by country

-Pizza, a staple of Italian cuisine, has become one of the most recognizable and popular dishes worldwide.
+Pizza is a staple of Italian cuisine.
+It has become one of the most recognizable and popular dishes worldwide.
 Its widespread adoption into other cuisines, replacing the local traditional dishes, is traced to the early 20th century.

 Europe

 Italy

-Authentic Neapolitan pizzas (pizza napoletana) are typically made with tomatoes and mozzarella cheese.
-They can be made with ingredients like San Marzano tomatoes, which grow on the volcanic plains to the south of Mount Vesuvius, and mozzarella di bufala Campana, made with the milk from water buffalo raised in the marshlands of Campania and Lazio in a semi-wild state (this mozzarella is protected with its own European protected designation of origin).
+Authentic Neapolitan pizzas (pizza napoletana) are typically made with tomatoes and mozzarella fior di latte cheese.
+They can be made with ingredients like San Marzano tomatoes, which grow on the volcanic plains to the south of Mount Vesuvius, and fiordilatte mozzarella made with cow's milk.

 According to the rules proposed by the Associazione Verace Pizza Napoletana, the genuine Neapolitan pizza dough consists of wheat flour (type 0 or 00, or a mixture of both), natural Neapolitan yeast or brewer's yeast, salt and water.
 For proper results, strong flour with high protein content (as used for bread-making rather than cakes) must be used.
 The dough must be kneaded by hand or with a low-speed mixer.
 After the rising process, the dough must be formed by hand without the help of a rolling pin or other machine, and may be no more than 3 mm thick.
 The pizza must be baked for 60–90 seconds in a 485 C stone oven with an oak-wood fire.
 When cooked, it should be crispy, tender and fragrant.
 There are three official variants: pizza marinara, which is made with tomato, garlic, oregano and extra-virgin olive oil, pizza Margherita, made with tomato, sliced mozzarella, basil and extra-virgin olive oil, and pizza Margherita di bufala made with tomato, sliced buffalo mozzarella from Campania, basil and extra-virgin olive oil.
 The pizza napoletana is a Traditional Speciality Guaranteed (Specialità Tradizionale Garantita, STG) product in Europe.